RayBenefield/hermes/worklog.md

 # Work Log

+## #41

+I started re-organizing to prepare for a database cloud function, and then just got sucked into refactoring in ALL the places.
+Was a lot of fun cleaning up and removing lodash where I could.
+The only thing I'm dependent on lodash for now is the has function which uses a json path for checking an object's existence.
+I might make a utility for that later to remove lodash as a dependency from the project.
+So next is setting up the database trigger to work as we need it to for messaging other players.

 ## #40

 Finished up the enriching of user profile data as well as used that data to